ozoneplatform/ozp-iwc/docs/iwc_guide/client/apis/intents/register.md

 To register to handle an intent, the `register` action is used.
 When registering an intent handler, two entity properties are used to make choosing a handler easier for the end user:

-1.  **label**: A short string noting the widget handling the intent (typically the widget title).
+1.  **label**: A short string noting the application handling the intent (typically the application title).
-2.  **icon**: A url path to a icon to use for the widget.
+2.  **icon**: A url path to a icon to use for the application.

-When a label/icon is not provided, the page title of the widget is used as the label and the icon will default to a predefined default icon.
+When a label/icon is not provided, the page title of the application is used as the label and the icon will default to a predefined default icon.

 ```